playfularchitect/FastFractionComputing/README.md

 ## Try It Now in Google Colab (No Install Needed!)

 Click the links below to run a live demo of WarpFrac on a real NVIDIA GPU.
-(Download The Files From The Releases Folder First!)
+(Download The 4 Warpfrac Files From The Releases Folder First, You Need Them For The Colab Demo!)

 * **[Run on NVIDIA A100 (sm_80)](https://colab.research.google.com/drive/1_SkNBhIuaPKxpV_sR03KARBqv18wlN-z?usp=sharing)**
 * **[Run on NVIDIA T4 (sm_75)](https://colab.research.google.com/drive/1fEjF9ZdXFeDjiIXqqXXoekVbg3U5-QMF?usp=sharing)**